Sir Archibald Hope, 17th Baronet

 Group Captain Sir Archibald Philip Hope, 17th Baronet, OBE, DFC, AE (27 March 1912 – 12 July 1987) was a Scottish aristocrat and aviator who flew with the Royal Air Force during the Second World War.

 Early life and education

 Archibald Philip Hope, known familiarly as Archie, was the son of Sir John Augustus Hope, 16th Baronet Hope of Craighall and his wife, Hon.
 Mary Bruce, eldest daughter of Alexander Bruce, 6th Lord Balfour of Burleigh.
 The Hope Baronetcy of Craighall in the County of Fife, was created in the Baronetage of Nova Scotia on 19 February 1628 for Thomas Hope, a Scottish lawyer and advisor to Charles I. Archibald succeeded to the baronetcy at the age of 12 upon the death of his father in 1924.

-Hope attended Eton College, a boarding school in Eton, Berkshire, and Balliol College, one of the constituent colleges of the University of Oxford.
+Hope attended Eton College and Balliol College, Oxford.
 He graduated from Balliol in 1934 with a Bachelor of Arts, where he read Modern History.
 He qualified as a Chartered Accountant.
 While at Balliol, Hope appeared annually in dramatic productions with the Balliol Players.
 Hope learned to fly at Balliol College with the Oxford University Air Squadron.